Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Algorithm

 \section{Algorithm}

-In this section, we present our proposed multi-stage artifact reduction method and its motivation.
-We then provide a detailed description of the method, along with the training procedure of the CNNs and ways to obtain high-quality reference data for training.
-Finally, we discuss the key design choices that make our method computationally efficient.
+This section outlines our multi-stage artifact reduction approach.
+We delve into the methodology, detailing the CNN training process and the acquisition of high-quality reference data for training purposes.
+The discussion concludes by highlighting the design choices that enhance the computational efficiency of our method.